How to Write a Video Brief in 5 Easy Steps [Free Template]

 1. Why Do You Want Video?

 It might sound obvious, but you need to be clear about the purpose of your video content.
 What goal are you aiming to achieve?
-What's your business situation, and what problem do you want to use video to solve?
+What's your business situation, and what problem do you want to solve using video?

 Don't be afraid to be specific.
 Note down if you want your video to increase traffic to your website, create a change in employee behaviour, or encourage lead conversion (and use specific figures).
 Ideally you'll have measures of success by which you'll track how close your video is to reaching your objectives, so write those down too.